ORBNETSYS/i-PRO-Active-Guard-Public/readme.md

 - Added: Face Upload
 - Added: HTML Export
+- Added: Categories for Face Registrations
+- Added: Face registration Active Guard Sevrer is automatically set when registering a new tumbnail or changing an existing thumbnail
+- Added: Face upload when adding or updating a face registration (saving does not work yet)
+- Added: Face upload: with multiple selection for faces
+- Added: Face upload: zoom, clear selected photo
+- Added: Face upload: padding added to the faces that are close to the margin
+- Added: AG Server dropdown list on SetupWatchlists and at Face Watchlist search filters
 - Added: MD 3.
 Export / Snapshot / Move to Playback (TODO: Add camera to playback tab)
+- Changed: Camera/Server/FeatureSelection checkboxes selection/deselection
 - Changed: MD 2.
 Filter Selection Square (make check of checkbox bigger)
 - Changed: MD 5.
 Refine Filter (Make Clear All button smaller and make Search button bigger but left it as a tick instead of a square)
 - Changed: MD 7.
 Clear, clears all open results